aws/aws-eks-best-practices/content/networking/vpc-cni/index.md

 `(Number of network interfaces for the instance type × (the number of IP addresses per network interface - 1)) + 2`

-The +2 indicates Pods that require host networking, such as kube-proxy and VPC CNI.
-Amazon EKS requires kube-proxy and VPC CNI to be operating on each node, and these requirements are factored into the max-pods value.
-If you want to run additional host networking pods, consider updating the max-pods value.

 The +2 indicates Kubernetes Pods that use host networking, such as kube-proxy and VPC CNI.
 Amazon EKS requires kube-proxy and VPC CNI to be running on every node and are calculated towards max-pods.
 Consider updating max-pods if you plan to run more host networking Pods.
 You can specify `--kubelet-extra-args "—max-pods=110"` as user data in the launch template.

 As an example, on a cluster with 3 c5.large nodes (3 ENIs and max 10 IPs per ENI), when the cluster starts up and has 2 CoreDNS pods, the CNI will consume 49 IP addresses and keeps them in warm pool.
 The warm pool enables faster Pod launches when the application is deployed.